-A SequenceFeature MAY have any number of hasLocation properties, each of type URI, that MUST refer to Location objects.
+The hasLocation is REQUIRED and contains one or more IRIs, which MUST refer to Location objects.
 These follow the same restrictions as for the hasLocation of a SubComponent, notably that the Locations of hasLocation properties attached to the same SequenceFeature MUST NOT overlap.